mrbaummath/grader-client/README.md

 ## As a teacher, I want to...

 ### MVP
-- create a class with section details and add students to it
+- create a class with section details and have a code to give students
 - create and grade assignments for students
 - see all grades from a class and be able to enter/update grades from a spreadsheet view